bilisatu/Music-Equalizer/README.md

 ## Features
 - Pure HTML + CSS (no JavaScript)
 - Responsive-friendly container with overflow clipping
+- Responsive: switches to a flex layout on small screens with adjusted sizes
 - Seven animated bars with independent keyframes (`m1`–`m7`)
 - Smooth, infinite looping with varying durations
 - Easy to customize colors, timings, and text